dragonvedb/odin-recipes/README.md

 17 of September 2022:

 Returning to this project, because it turns out now I have to CSS style it to my heart's content.
 This is usually quite a hiccup for me, since I have no idea how a good site is supposed to look.
 Especially a good site that is quick to build, since I don't want to get bogged down for days here.
 I suppose I shouldn't stress too much over it; it's not like I'm showing it to anybody...

+couple hours later...

+I guess it's done.
+Very barebones design, but I think the color palette's got some charm.
+Could also add a "back to the top" button, but nah.
+All that's left is hosting the site on GitHub.